asadovtohirsqb/ocp-tasks/2-bob.md

 E. The code does not compile due to line 7.
 F. None of the above.
 ---
-2. What are the unique outputs of the following code snippet?
-(Choose all the apply)
+### 2. What are the unique outputs of the following code snippet?
+(Choose all that apply)
 ```java
 int a = 2, b = 4, c = 2;
 System.out.println(a > 2 ? --c : b++);